flutter/website/src/development/ui/navigation/index.md

 API, via the [`MaterialApp.router`] constructor.
-This requires some more up-front work to describe how to parse deep links for your application and how to map the application state to the set of active pages, but is more expressive on the long run.
+This requires some more up-front work to describe how to parse deep links for your application and how to map the application state to the set of active pages, but is more expressive in the long run.

 To learn about `Router` and the declarative approach, see [Learning Flutter’s new navigation and routing system][], and the [`Router`][]